atlassian/gostatsd/README.md

   so that memory can be pre-allocated and reducing churn.
 Defaults to `4`.
 Note: this is only a hint, and it is safe to send more.
 - `log-raw-metric`: logs raw metrics received from the network.
 Defaults to `false`.
 - `metrics-addr`: the address to listen to metrics on.
 Defaults to `:8125`.
+Using a file path instead of `host:port` will create a Unix Domain Socket in the specified path instead of using UDP.
 - `namespace`: a namespace to prefix all metrics with.
 Defaults to ''.
 - `statser-type`: configures where internal metrics are sent to.
 May be `internal` which sends them to the internal processing pipeline, `logging` which logs them, `null` which drops them.
 Defaults to `internal`, or `null` if the